Bachelor of Film and Screen Media Production Bachelor Degree

 Make the first step towards a career in film.

-Choosing to study abroad as an international student will allow you to build your knowledge and skills, and will increase your diverse perspectives, as you are surrounded by people from different cultures and backgrounds.
+Choosing to study abroad as an international student will allow you to build your knowledge and skills, and will expose you to a worldwide community, as you are surrounded by people from different cultures and backgrounds.

 Admission Requirements